The Black Stallion (film): Plot

-In the summer of 1946, Alec Ramsey is travelling by steamer off the coast of North Africa, where he sees a wild black stallion being forced into a makeshift stable and heavily restrained by ropes leading to his halter.
-Captivated by the horse, Alec later sneaks to the horse to feed him some sugar cubes, but he is caught by the horse's supposed owner, who tells him in Arabic to stay away from Shetan.
-After shoving the boy away, he gluttonously helps himself to the sugar.
+In 1946, Alec Ramsey is travelling by steamer off the coast of North Africa, where he sees a wild black stallion being forced onto the boat.
+Captivated, Alec sneaks to the horse's stall to feed him some sugar cubes, but he is caught by the horse's supposed owner, who tells him in Arabic to stay away from Shetan.

-Later in his bunk, Alec's father shows Alec his winnings from a card game and gives him a pocket knife and a small statue of Bucephalus, and tells the story of how Alexander the Great became Bucephalus's master.
+Later, his father shows Alec his winnings from a card game and gives him a pocket knife and a small statue of Bucephalus, telling the story of how Alexander the Great became Bucephalus's master.
 Later that night, Alec is thrown out of his bunk during a storm.
-Alec, being carried by Mr. Ramsey, and the other passengers make their way to the deck.
 The ship is engulfed in flames and is sinking.
-Mr. Ramsey tells Alec to stay put next to the stallion's stable as he rushes to help the lifeboat crew.
-In the chaos, Alec grabs his knife and makes his way to the black stallion and manages to free him.
-The stallions owner then finds Alec and attempts to steal his life jacket, only to be tackled by Mr. Ramsey.
-The stallion then jumps into the sea.
-Alec himself is thrown overboard by the waves.
-He narrowly misses being pulled into the propeller which is still turning.
-In the water, he swims toward the stallion and manages to grab hold of the ropes of the stallion's restraints just as the ship explodes, rendering him unconscious.
+In the chaos, Alec makes his way to the black stallion and frees him.
+The horse then jumps into the sea.
+Alec is thrown overboard by the waves and grabs the ropes of the stallion's restraints just as the ship explodes, rendering him unconscious.

 Alec wakes on the shore of a deserted island and starts to explore.
-He finds the stallion caught in his restraints with the ropes stuck between the rocks.
-With his knife, Alec manages to free the stallion once again and the stallion runs away.
-For a time, the two keep their distance.
-Alec discovers means to survive by catching fish and seaweed.
-As Alec suddenly faces a cobra eye to eye, The Black comes to the rescue and kills the snake, only to run off again.
+He finds the stallion caught in his restraints.
+With his knife, Alec frees the stallion again.
+As Alec suddenly faces a cobra, The Black kills the snake, only to run off.

-By now, Alec decides to try to get closer to the horse and offer him some seaweed.
-The hungry stallion finds himself unable to resist, but visibly struggles with his distrust for humans.
-Eventually, the hunger wins and he takes Alec's offer; their bond has been sealed and the two are now inseparable.
-After many times falling off the horse, Alec manages to ride the stallion, and they both travel the beaches, united as one.
-One day, a fishing ship arrives, rescuing both Alec and the stallion.
+Alec decides to get closer to the horse and offers him some seaweed.
+The hungry stallion eventually finds himself unable to resist, and the bond between them is sealed.
+After many failed attempts, Alec rides the stallion, and they travel the beaches, united as one.
+One day, a fishing ship arrives, rescuing the two.